tobychui/zoraxy/example/README.md

 To use the template, copy and paste the `wwww` folder to the same directory as zoraxy executable (aka the src/ file if you `go build` with the current folder tree).

+### Other Templates

+There are a few pre-built templates that works with Zoraxy where you can find in the `other-templates` folder.
+Copy the folder into `www` and rename the folder to `templates` to active them.

 It is worth mentioning that the uwu icons for not-found and access-denied are created by @SAWARATSUKI